mu574rd/Getting-and-Cleaning-Data-Course-Project/README.md

 * run_analysis.R, the R script itself that cleans the provided data, and

-* tidy_dataset.txt, the final dataset created by the script.

 ## Reference notes
 For this assignment, the student used the following version of R.